isomerpages/nparks-naturekakis/_nature-kakis-network/Nature Kakis Programmes and Activities.md

 <details>
 	<summary> <label for="accordion#2"><b>OneMillionTrees Movement</b></label></summary><div>
 <p align="justify">Participate in, assist or co-facilitate the community-led tree planting events within housing estates for the residents in your constituency.
-Click&nbsp;[here](https://www.nparks.gov.sg/treessg/one-million-trees-movement/about-the-movement)&nbsp;to find out more about the movement.</p>
+Click <a href="https://www.nparks.gov.sg/treessg/one-million-trees-movement/about-the-movement">here</a> to find out more.</p>
 </div></details>

 <details>